gspetro-NOAA/ufs-weather-model/doc/UsersGuide/source/HSDcontainer.rst

 .. attention::

    This chapter of the User's Guide should **only** be used for container builds.
-For non-container builds, see the chapters for individual cases.
+For non-container builds, see the chapters above for instructions on how to run individual cases.
 These chapters describe the steps for configuring and running the UFS WM HSD cases on a :wm-wiki:`Level 1 System <Regression-Test-Policy-for-Weather-Model-Platforms-and-Compilers>` **without** a container.

 .. _Prereqs: